SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 1. Select the **Add a new Collector** option.
 2. Select the platform for which you want to install the Sumo OpenTelemetry Collector.

-Select the platform for which you want to install the Sumo OpenTelemetry Collector.

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Squid-Proxy-OpenTelemetry/Squid-Proxy-Collector.png')} alt="Collector" />